Ryback2501/wafam/Readme.md

   interpolator.add(my_interpolable_object);
   ````

 * `InterpolableBase`: It is the base class of every interpolable object.
-Any object that inherits from this class and is added to the interpolator's list of interpolable objects (through the method `add(interpolable)` previously mentioned)
+Any object that inherits from this class and is added to the interpolator's list of interpolable objects (through the method `add(interpolable)` previously mentioned) will be interpolated along the lapse of time defined.

   This is an example how to inherit from `InterpolableBase`:
   ````squirrel